alinush/configs/README.md

 configs
 =======

-Linux configs (.bashrc, .vimrc, .gitconfig) that become a pain to maintain across three different machines.
+Linux configs (.bash_aliases, .vimrc, .gitconfig) that become a pain to maintain across three different machines.

 As of now, all of them go into the home directory.